Create a complete ggplot for a waveband descriptor.

 simple wavelength range or a (biological) spectral weighting function

-Effectiveness spectra are plotted expressing the spectral effectiveness
+Effectiveness spectra can be plotted expressing the spectral effectiveness

 unit.in

-contrast, for wavebands which only define a wavelength range, changing the
+.
+In contrast, for wavebands which only define a wavelength

-assumed reference irradiance units, changes the responsivity according to
+range, changing the assumed reference irradiance units, changes the

 Plot Annotations